Check back soon

 Birthday treats are welcomed and honored, but not required.
 Where I often have napkins, plates, and utensils, it would be great if you included any necessary "extras" that your birthday treat may require.
 Every 3rd Friday, of each month, will be devoted to honoring that month's student birthdays.
-Please keep in mind that there will be MANY birthdays to celebrate, and I welcome creative treat choices.
-Your child will get something special from me on their special day as well!
+Please keep in mind that there will be MANY birthdays to celebrate in that day, and I welcome creative treat choices.

 For special events and parties, I utilize Signup Genius to ask for donations.
 This will come to you via email, and sometimes classroom DoJo.
 This gives you the opportunity to help our class.

 Snacks and drinks will be welcomed this year as long as it's healthy.
 Chips, cookies, candies, pop, and flavored drinks are not acceptable examples, but if I'm concerned with what a student is bringing, I will deal with it on an individual basis.
 Use your best judgment, but from my experience, plain water is MUCH easier to clean up compared to dyed or sugared drinks!
 Snack times will be integrated into afternoon WORK TIME, so we may be reading or writing while we snack.
 No rest for my little learners! :)

 Please place any important forms or money in a clearly marked envelope to where, and to whom, it should go before sending it in your kiddo's folder!
 Thanks so much!